MAD9124-W20/p1-final-giftr-rach0022/README.md

 ### Bugs:
-- [ ] PUT person will verify correctly but delete all required properties for some reason, did not work in assignment 3 try and get working code from robert
+- [x] PUT person will verify correctly but delete all required properties for some reason, did not work in assignment 3 try and get working code from robert || started working after i deleted the callback function

 ### To Do Logically Next:
 - [x] Add any custom error Events necessary and the Express Error Handler Middleware to reduce the amount of code in routers. https://mad9124-w20.github.io/modules/week10/#express-error-handler-middleware